bflashcp3f/PCNN-NMAR/README.md

 python train.py --data_dir data/NYTFB-68K --lr 0.001 --penal_scalar 1000 --num_epoch 15 --save_dir saved_models/
 ```

-With above command, the model's checkpoint with best sentential AUC performance will be saved to `./saved_models/` as `NYTFB-68K_lr0.001_penal1000_best_model.tar`.
+With the above command, the model's checkpoint with best sentential AUC performance will be saved to `./saved_models/` as `NYTFB-68K_lr0.001_penal1000_best_model.tar`.
 You can save the checkpoint of every epoch by setting `--save_each_epoch True`, and perform heldou evaluation with `--heldout_eval True`.